 How Do I Start The Process To Get An ESA?

 It's easy to get started and be on your way to having your emotional support animals legitimized.
+Use a site that makes it easy to get in touch with a customer support team if you need any help with these steps.
 The steps are:

 - Fill out our assessment